-- Abides by College Academic Standards. - Demonstrates use of critical thinking skills.
+• Demonstrates use of critical thinking skills.

-• Written work is frequently vague, shows difficulty in expressing ideas clearly and concisely.

-- Work appears to have been hastily prepared and not proof read. - Student has many errors in the areas of spelling, punctuation, structure, etc., and does not make effort to show improvement. - Appears to have plagiarized the work of others. - Written work is excessive and/or inadequate regarding the purpose of the work e.g. (case notes vs. term paper)
+- Written work is frequently vague, shows difficulty in expressing ideas clearly and concisely. - Work appears to have been hastily prepared and not proof read. - Student has many errors in the areas of spelling, punctuation, structure, etc., and does not make effort to show improvement. - Appears to have plagiarized the work of others. - Written work is excessive and/or inadequate regarding the purpose of the work (e.g. case notes vs. term paper)